auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 }
 ```
 After retrieving data, the interactor notifies the presenter and sends what was retrieved.
 As an alternative for this implementation, the interactor can also [propagate the error](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html#//apple_ref/doc/uid/TP40014097-CH42-ID508) to the presenter, which will then be responsible for formatting a error object to be displayed in the view.

+> Note: as you may have noticed, each layer in VIPER is implementing a protocol.
+This way, classes depend on abstractions instead of concretions, conforming to the Dependency Inversion principle.

 #### Presenter